-- d) In the event of identical Total Bidder Scores occurring, then the bid with the highest Total Technical Score will become the top-ranked Bidder. - 4.7.3 One contract may be awarded in total as a result of this bid solicitation. - 4.7.4 Bidders should note that all contract awards are subject to the Canada Council 's internal approvals process, which includes a requirement to approve funding in the amount of any proposed contract.
+- 4.7.1 A bid must comply with the requirements of the bid solicitation and meet all mandatory technical evaluation criteria of Annex C to be declared responsive. - 4.7.2 Bidders will be ranked in accordance with their Bidder's Evaluated Price.
+Only one (1) contract may be issued in total to the Bidder with the lowest Bidder's Evaluated Price.
+If more than one Bidder is ranked first because of identical Bidder's Evaluated Price, then the names of all such first ranked Bidders will be placed in a hat and the winner will be the first name drawn from it.
+All first ranked Bidders will be invited to witness the event. - 4.7.3 One contract may be awarded in total as a result of this bid solicitation. - 4.7.4 Bidders should note that all contract awards are subject to the Canada Council 's internal approvals process, which includes a requirement to approve funding in the amount of any proposed contract.
 Despite the fact that the Bidder may have been recommended for contract award, a contract will only be awarded if internal approval is granted according to the Canada Council's internal policies.
 If approval is not granted, no contract will be awarded.